-In winter, the weather can be cold and grey, and the dark mornings and evenings may have you dreaming of warmer and brighter months.
+This time of year, the weather can be cold and grey, and the dark mornings and evenings may have you dreaming of warmer and brighter months.
 If you are feeling the chill and blues of the season, then a dose of hygge may be in order.
-But what is it, how do you pronounce it, and why is it trending?
+But what is it, how do you pronounce it, and why is it so popular?

-- Lighting: Dim the lights and dig out the candles (opt for natural beeswax over scented ones).
+1 .
+Lighting: Dim the lights and dig out the candles (opt for natural beeswax over scented ones).
 Proper lighting is an essential part of hygge.
 Soft, natural glows offer a warmer and more relaxing environment.
 No candles?
-Simply turn off “the big light” and opt for warm toned lamps or fairy lights to heighten warmth and coziness.
+Simply turn off “the big light” and opt for warm-toned lamps or fairy lights to heighten warmth and coziness.

-- Eat and Drink Well: Hygge is all also about indulging in the good things in life.
-For many of us that includes delicious, comforting and hearty food — delicious soup or a simple roast chicken.
+5. Eat and Drink Well: Hygge is all also about indulging in the good things in life.
+For many of us that includes delicious, comforting and hearty food: delicious soup or a simple roast chicken.
 Keep foods simple and spend time with loved ones by cooking together.
 Hygge is about satisfying your taste buds and allowing yourself to enjoy things that make you happy.
 Cakes, pastries, and cookies are definitely hygge.
 Don’t forget to serve up those hot drinks.
-Mugs of rich hot cocoa, tea and coffee are all good for warming the soul.
+Mugs of rich hot cocoa, tea, and coffee are all good for warming the soul.

-- Unplug: Hygge is all about living in the moment and embracing life.
+6. Unplug: Hygge is all about living in the moment and embracing life.
 Turn off the cell phones and TV.
-Pick up a book (the non-electronic kind), read the newspaper, share a conversation, listen (or create music), paint a picture, or play a game.
+Pick up a book, read the newspaper, share a conversation, listen (or create music), paint a picture, or play a game.
 It is easy to get lost in the digital world and neglect each other.
 Spend time with the people you love (or yourself) and don’t let screens distract you from being present and in the moment.

-- Connect with Nature: While much of hygge is about creating a warm and inviting space indoors, Danes embrace all seasons and getting outside.
+7. Connect with Nature: While much of hygge is about creating a warm and inviting space indoors, Danes embrace all seasons and getting outside.
 Hygge is about balance and creating a healthy life so exposure to nature is key.
-Spending time outdoors is not only refreshing, but when engrossed in nature, we tend to be more present and relaxed.
-So wrap yourself up in a warm scarf, dive into your “wellies,” and get outside.
-(So long as you have a cup of hot cocoa and a roaring fire waiting for you when you return!)
+Spending time outdoors is not only refreshing but when engrossed in nature, we tend to be more present and relaxed.
+So wrap yourself up in a warm scarf, dive into your “wellies,” and get outside (as long as you have a cup of hot cocoa and a roaring fire waiting for you when you return!)

 While it may be tough to carve out time to indulge and get cozy by the fire, simply incorporating a few of these practices into your routine can be good for your health.